How to prepare internet-based devices for co-management

 For internet-based devices in the second path, you need to create an app in Intune.
 Deploy this app to Windows 10 devices that aren't already Configuration Manager clients.

-Before deploying this app to devices, you must ensure that the devices trust the CMG server authentication certificate.
+Before you assign this app to devices in Intune, make sure that the devices trust the CMG server authentication certificate.
 For more information, see CMG trusted root certificate to clients.
-If the device does not trust the CMG server authentication certificate, you would see WINHTTP_CALLBACK_STATUS_FLAG_INVALID_CA error in the ccmsetup.log on the client.
+If a device doesn't trust the CMG server authentication certificate, you'll see a WINHTTP_CALLBACK_STATUS_FLAG_INVALID_CA error in the ccmsetup.log on the client.

 Get the command line from Configuration Manager